-Perform the maintenance listed in Section 8 of this manual.
+Perform the maintenance listed in the "Maintenance Schedule."
+Refer to Section 8 of this manual.
 When towing a trailer, never exceed the GAWR, or GCWR, ratings.

 Improper towing can lead to an injury accident.
 Follow these guidelines to make your trailer towing as safe as possible: